13 Bad Cleaning Habits You Didn’t Realize You Had

 Again, the goal is to make sure your products are working for you and not against you!
 Dirty sponges are just going to spread gunk.
 “Your sponge is likely the dirtiest thing in your home,” says Samsoni.
 “Replace it—or disinfect it with diluted bleach—regularly so you don’t transfer germs inadvertently when cleaning your dishes and other surfaces.”
 Having a backup of sponges at the ready will help.

-Learn about these 10 kitchen sponge uses you haven’t thought of before.
+Here are 10 kitchen sponge uses you haven’t thought of before.

 Scrubbing a fresh carpet stain